 Pro #1: Improve Soil

 Raised beds allow you to add organic soil amendments and compost soil to build up and improve garden soil.
 Soil amendments added to in-ground beds, however, may fall away without the raised bed container to hold them in.

 Many gardeners deal with challenges like heavy clay, extreme sand, pH challenges, or construction fill.
 Adding lots of organic matter is the fastest way to improve soil.

 Side note: In a no-till garden, fungal networks and soil organisms release sticky exudates that hold soil together.
 These aren’t typically present in a new garden bed, which is why the raised bed frame can be so beneficial.
-Fungal networks will develop in time and hold soil together (whether in a raised bed or an in-ground bed).
+Fungal networks develop in time and hold soil together (whether in a raised bed or an in-ground bed).

 Pro #2: Outsmart the Rock with Raised Vegetable Garden Beds